How to export animated objects from Blender for MSFS

 </ModelInfo>

-If your ModelInfo line originally ended with "/>", don't forget to remove the "/".
+Note that if the ModelInfo line originally ended with "/>", don't forget to delete this "/".

 Checking animated objects in-game